This Anti-Inflammatory Broth May Reduce Cancer Risk

 You can also simply eat them by themselves, seasoning them with a little extra virgin olive oil or homemade cream sauce.

-You can make enough of this broth to last a maximum of two or three days so you don’t have to prepare it every day.
-You can also freeze it, although it will lose some of its nutritional value that way.
+Make enough broth to last a maximum of two or three days so you don’t have to prepare it every day.
+The broth can also be frozen, although it will lose some of its nutritional value that way.

 To get the maximum benefits to your health, you can drink up to three cups per day between or just before meals.
 The broth can also just be used seasonally, especially during colder weather or when you notice your defenses seem lower than normal.

-This broth is essential for people who suffer from chronic inflammatory diseases and associated pains, like fibromyalgia or rheumatoid arthritis, as well as people who are susceptible to cancer – both those with a family history of cancer or those who have had or are currently suffering from this disease.
+This broth is essential for people who suffer from chronic inflammatory diseases and associated pains, like fibromyalgia or rheumatoid arthritis, as well as people who have a genetic predisposition or are susceptible to cancer.